yyhappynice/node-symbols/index.md

 * heart ♥
 * circleCross ⓧ

-learn you can check [figures](https://www.npmjs.com/package/figures)
+learn more you can check [figures](https://www.npmjs.com/package/figures)

 ------